 Before the surgery begins, you will first be made comfortable with local anesthesia.
 Although sedation is not necessary, if you are especially anxious, we offer laughing gas and oral medications to help you relax.
 Once you are comfortable, Dr. Aviles will make a very small incision in your gum tissue, create a tiny hole in the bone, and place the titanium implant.
 You will then recover in the comfort of your own home.
 Some patients experience minor swelling and discomfort at the surgical site, which can easily be controlled with over-the-counter medications.

 Over the coming weeks and months your dental implants will fuse with your bone in a process called osseointegration.
 It can take up to six months for the implants to form a solid base for your artificial teeth.
 During this period, your dentist can fit you with temporary restorations, so that you do not have to worry about gaps in your smile that compromise your eating habits or your confidence.

 Restoring Your Implants

-Once osseointegration is complete, you are ready to have your abutements placed and your dental implants restored.
-To place the abutements, the gum tissue around the implant will be reopened.
-The abutement will then be attached to the implant, and the gum closed around the post.
+Once osseointegration is complete, you are ready to have your abutments placed and your dental implants restored.
+To place the abutments, the gum tissue around the implant will be reopened.
+The abutment will then be attached to the implant, and the gum closed around the post.
 After your gums heal over the next two weeks, you will return to have your restorations attached.
 Restoring your implants is a relatively straightforward process – you will come in for your final fitting, and the dentist will ensure that your prosthetic teeth fit comfortably.
 Once they are attached, you can walk out of our office with a fully functional, gorgeous smile.